toombs-caeman/dotfiles/README.md

 a grab bag of stuff that personalizes my computers

-# general bent
-I use i3-gaps and neovim heavily on some arch derivative.

-# keymaps
+# Overview

+arch + swaywm + kitty + zsh + neovim

-semantically i3 and vim have a bit of overlap in the 'arranging tiles' department so i3 gets the Meta key and vim gets the alt key, but I try to give keys the same semantic meaning.
+Semantically sway and vim have a bit of overlap in the 'arranging tiles' department so sway gets the Meta key and vim gets the alt key, but I try to give keys the same semantic meaning.

 fzf is prefered for building interfaces

 # Principles
 * simplicity is a feature
     * simplicity is robustly encapsulated complexity, not a lack of features